toshko89/food-corner-v2-java/README.md

 # My React-Redux-Spring JWT App
-This project is a full stack web application that utilizes React with Redux for the client-side, Java Spring Boot with JWT for the backend, and Cloudinary for file storage.
+This project is a full stack web application that utilizes React with Redux for the client-side, Java Spring Boot with JWT for the backend, and Cloudinary for file storage and MySQL for database management.
-The application provides a comprehensive and efficient solution for managing and organizing data with a modern, responsive user interface and secure authentication.
+The application offers a seamless and user-friendly experience for customers to browse, order, and track their food delivery, while ensuring secure authentication for user accounts.

 ## Features
 Responsive and intuitive UI built with React and Redux
 Java Spring Boot backend with JSON Web Token (JWT) for secure authentication and authorization
+MySQL for efficient and scalable database management
 Cloudinary integration for seamless file storage and management
 RESTful API for easy data exchange between client and server
 Customizable, modular codebase for easy expansion and maintenance